welovejeff/ContentStratSim/README.md

 ## Channel and Audience Weights

+The CPM is set in the Sim at $100.
 Below are the weights used to calculate the estimated performance metrics for each channel and audience:

 | Channel               | Impressions Weight | Estimated Conversion Rate |
 |-----------------------|---------------------|---------------------------|